 While eating extra carbs in the days leading up to the marathon, focus on eating less fat and less high-fiber foods to prevent runner gut and digestive woes.

-Carb loading a couple of days prior to your marathon will help prevent you from hitting the wall—or running out of energy after mile 20 or so.
+Carb loading before a marathon will help prevent you from hitting the wall—or running out of energy after mile 20 or so.

 Examples of easy-to-digest foods for carb loading: